Skip to content

 Posted on:April 29, 2021 at 12:13 PM

-There are a ton of materials on forming habits (trigger, routine, reward) but equally important are habit disruptors.
+While much emphasis is placed on habit formation (using the trigger-routine-reward cycle), we often overlook the significance of habit disruptors.
 These break up your day and help to get perspective on where your time is going and true value of your activities.
 We have many biases that can color our perception.

 Pick a Habit